rdaneshvar95/mind-organizer/README.md

 # mind-organizer
-An application to make life easier
+An application to make life easier and also:
+- Learning SwiftUI
+- Mastering Xcode, Git